-Four professors and visiting artists form the core of the Photography Area and cover all aspects of photographic production.
-A technical assistant supervises the photography facilities located in Hopkins Hall and include: black & white labs, wet color lab, alternative processes lab, enlargers and view cameras through 8'' x 10'', continuous and non-continuous lighting studios, and a digital darkroom with Mac stations, 8K film recorder, flat bed scanners, and Epson 17" through 44" printers.
+Along with visiting artists, three full-time professors form the core of the Photography Area and cover all aspects of photographic production.
+A technical assistant supervises the photography facilities located in Hopkins Hall and includes: black & white labs (equipped for mural size printing and enlargers up to 8"x10"), wet color lab, alternative processes lab, continuous and non-continuous lighting studios, and a digital Mac lab (equipped with multiple Epson flat bed scanners providing for up to 8"x10" film, Flextight X-1 Imacon Film Scanner, multiple Epson professional digital printers including 9900, 9880, 7900, and 4880, and a large print viewing area with adjustable temperature controls for accurate print evaluation).
 Students complement their extensive photographic studio practice with courses in the history and theory of the medium offered within the Photography Area.

-The Rare Book Library at the Thompson Library holds more than 40,000 volumes and houses the Rinehart Collection of daguerreotypes, ambrotypes, tintypes, and 19th-century paper prints, as well as a collection of 20th-century prints.
+Also of note is The Rare Book Library at the Thompson Library, which holds more than 40,000 volumes and houses the Rinehart Collection of daguerreotypes, ambrotypes, tintypes, and 19th-century paper prints, as well as a collection of 20th-century prints.
 The library also houses more than 6,000 photographic titles, which constitutes one of the top five university collections in the country.